-All you have to do is that you mention some of the above words in your content (without doing keyword stuffing).
+All you have to do is mention some of the above words in your content (without doing keyword stuffing).

 A page needs to be properly formatted.
-Think of it like a report which needs to have a heading (h1) and sub headings (h2, h3).
+Think of it as a report which needs to have a heading (h1) and subheadings (h2, h3).

 The H1 Tag

 Each page needs to have only one H1 tag.
-If you are using WordPress then by default the title of a page is wrapped into H1 tags.
+In all CMS, by default, the title of a page is wrapped into H1 tags.

 You can either choose to have the same <title> and <h1> tag or provide an alternative title for the heading.

-Remember that search engines display in the results what they find in the title tag and not the h1 tag.
-There are cases where you want to differentiate the two, like the example below:
+Remember that search engines display in the results what they find in the title tag, not the h1 tag.
+If you’re confused, read the differences between the two.

 As far as the other headings are concerned (h2, h3), the things you need to have in mind are the following:

-- Avoid using a single word for a heading but make your headings interesting and useful for users that like to skim read an article.
+- Avoid using a single word for a heading, but make your headings interesting and useful for users who like to skim-read an article.

 - The subheadings are a great place to use related keywords in your content.

-Do not just throw text on a page but make sure that it is readable.
+Do not just throw text on a page, but ensure it is readable.

-- Use bold, underline or italics to highlight the important parts of a page.
+- Use bold, underlined, or italics to highlight the important parts of a page.

 - Split the text into small paragraphs (max 3-4 lines).